l454025801/small_useful_tool_scripts/README.md

-This rep contains small scripts for simple tasks. \n All files contain short description of functions in the beginning. \n .tcl files are for VMD
+This rep contains small scripts for simple tasks.

+All files contain short description of functions in the beginning.

+.tcl files are for VMD